 Canvas operates on a three-week release cycle through which features are added or updated; feature releases in the production environment take place on the third Saturday of every month, beginning August 17.
 SUNY Geneseo’s EdTech team posts highlights from Canvas’s production release notes, a link to these notes, and other relevant content to our blog a few days before the production release, which usually occurs on Saturdays.
 Please contact the Canvas Support Team if you have any questions about the following changes made to the Canvas environment between May 2019 through August 2019.
+Click here to go directly to our notes on New Gradebook.

 - Replaced Flickr with Unsplash to search for and select images as resource thumbnails